Sank's Glossary of Linguistics

 1. (Syntax) All clauses must have subjects, and lexical information is expressed at all levels.
 [Spec,TP] must be filled. | The TrevTutor, 2017

-2. (Syntax) The extended projection principle (EPP) is a linguistic hypothesis about subjects.
+2. (Syntax) A linguistic hypothesis about subjects.
 It was proposed by Noam Chomsky as an addendum to the projection principle.
 The basic idea of the EPP is that clauses must contain a noun phrase or determiner phrase in the subject position (i.e. in the specifier of a tense phrase or inflectional phrase or in the specifier of a verb phrase in languages in which subjects don't raise to TP/IP, e.g. Welsh).

 Most verbs require meaningful subjects—for example, kick in Tom kicked the ball takes the subject Tom.
 However, other verbs do not require (and in fact, do not permit) meaningful subjects—for example, one can say it rains but not the sky rains.
 The EPP states that regardless of whether the main predicate assigns a meaningful theta role to a subject, a subject must be present syntactically.
 As a result, verbs that do not assign external theta roles will appear with subjects that are either dummy pronouns (e.g. expletive it, there), or ones which have been moved into subject position from a lower position (e.g., subject of an embedded clause after the verbs, like seem, appear, etc). | Wikipedia, 2021